ajani

 Conclusion

 All-in-all Lumi was a very ambitious project with several components that took blood, sweat and tears to develop.
 It gave me vast experiences with serverless computing and AWS, real-time communication and PWA/Mobile app development.
-Also, my girlfriend really liked it so I think this is probably my most successful personal project yet.
+Building a platform of this scale from scratch has solidified my expertise in building resilient, modern web applications, making it one of my most successful and comprehensive technical projects to date.

 Gallery